 The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

-(1) "Commission" means the utilities and transportation commission.
+(2) "Commission" means the utilities and transportation commission.

-(2) "Conservation and efficiency resources" means any reduction in electric power consumption that results from increases in the efficiency of energy use, production, transmission, or distribution.
+(3) "Conservation and efficiency resources" means any reduction in electric power consumption that results from increases in the efficiency of energy use, production, transmission, or distribution.

-(4) "Department" means the department of commerce.
+(5) "Department" means the department of commerce.

-(5) "Electric utility" means a consumer-owned or investor-owned utility.
+(6) "Electric utility" means a consumer-owned or investor-owned utility.

-(6) "Full requirements customer" means an electric utility that relies on the Bonneville power administration for all power needed to supply its total load requirement other than that served by nondispatchable generating resources totaling no more than six megawatts or renewable resources.
+(7) "Full requirements customer" means an electric utility that relies on the Bonneville power administration for all power needed to supply its total load requirement other than that served by nondispatchable generating resources totaling no more than six megawatts or renewable resources.

-(7) "Governing body" means the elected board of directors, city council, commissioners, or board of any consumer-owned utility.
+(8) "Governing body" means the elected board of directors, city council, commissioners, or board of any consumer-owned utility.